GOCARE LEARNING CAMPUS

 ABOUT THIS PROJECT

-Architects Without Borders is providing pro-bono design services to GOCARE, Inc. for a new Learning Campus in El Madrono, Nicaragua.
-When it opens in 2017, the 7,100-square-foot campus will allow the non-profit organization to expand its core mission to help children and young adults to live a self-empowered life through the power of education.
+Architects Without Borders provided pro-bono design services to GOCARE, Inc. for a new Learning Campus in El Madrono, Nicaragua.
+Opened in 2019, the 7,100-square-foot campus allows the non-profit organization to expand its core mission to help children and young adults to live a self-empowered life through the power of education.

 The El Madrono facility offers a new opportunity for the organization to offer certified programs.
 “Previously we leased space from the government and we were not allowed to charge for our programs.
 GOCARE purchased this site so that we can offer vocational and advanced programs where the students will earn INATEC (Innovation y Prestigio Tecnologico Nacional) certification,” says Michelle Cekov, GOCARE’s President and CEO.
 “We will continue to offer the free programs as well as re-open our preschool.
 The certified programs will allow us to charge for our services on a sliding scale, depending on the students’ ability to pay.
 This will help immensely with our ability to hire certified instructors and the sustainability of our programs.”

-The campus will be composed of seven buildings with four classrooms for children, three classrooms for adults, a computer center, a library and administrative offices.
-The buildings will surround a central open courtyard.
+The campus is composed of seven buildings with four classrooms for children, three classrooms for adults, a computer center, a library and administrative offices.
+The buildings surround a central open courtyard.
 A plaza and amphitheater steps at the front of the building have access to a kitchen in the vocational classroom and can be used for community gatherings or rented for weddings and other occasions.

 Architects Gaffney and Olson’s design creates a series of platforms and structures that step up the hillside.
 A covered arcade links the separate buildings and engages both the courtyard and sheltered outdoor classrooms.
 The spaces between classroom buildings allow views and ventilation into the courtyard, hold accessible ramps and are secured with custom wrought iron screens.